verbiscms/verbis/docs/templates/Fields.md

 This example demonstrates how to loop over a flexible content block in the template.

-First the value of the flexible content field is assign to a variable and `if` is used to establish if there are rows within the flexible content field.
+First the value of the flexible content field is assigned to a variable and `if` is used to establish if there are rows within the flexible content field.
 A loop is used to range over the blocks.

 The field type (layout) is stored in `$field.type`.
 The `if eq` function can be used to compare the layouts and output content based on the layout.